Generic Name: bosentan (boe SEN tan)

 Bosentan lowers blood pressure in your lungs, helping your heart pump blood more efficiently.

-Bosentan is used to treat pulmonary arterial hypertension (PAH).
+Bosentan is used to treat pulmonary arterial hypertension (PAH) in adults and children who are at least 3 years old.
 It improves your ability to exercise and prevents your condition from getting worse.

 Bosentan is available only under a special program from a certified pharmacy.
 You must be registered in the program and understand the risks and benefits of taking this medication.

 Bosentan may also be used for purposes not listed in this medication guide.

 Do not use bosentan if you are pregnant or think you might be pregnant.
 You will need to take a pregnancy test before, during, and after treatment with bosentan.
 Use highly effective birth control to prevent pregnancy while using bosentan and for at least 30 days after your last dose.